doki-nordic/fw-nrfconnect-nrf/scripts/west_commands/sbom/README.rst

      --output-html *file-name.html*

-  :ref:`west_sbom HTML report overview` provides more details about the report.
+  The :ref:`west_sbom HTML report overview` section provides more details about the report.

-  If you use ``-d`` option, you do not need to specify any output argument.
+  If you use the ``-d`` option, you do not need to specify any output argument.
   The :file:`sbom_report.html` file is generated in your build directory (the first one if you specify more than one build directory).